MQT Bench: Benchmarking Software and Design Automation Tools for Quantum Computing

 These design tasks demonstrate the wide variety of software tools operating on and across different levels of \mbox{abstraction---leading} to comprehensive quantum circuit design flows realized through toolkits such as IBM's Qiskit~\cite{qiskit}, Google's Cirq~\cite{cirq}, or Rigetti's Forest~\cite{rigetti}.
 At the same time, all these tasks have in common that they have an immensely large complexity.
-As such, a multitude of techniques for each task have been proposed---each with its own \mbox{trade-off} between resource demand and quality of the result.
+Therefore, a multitude of techniques have been proposed for each task---each with its own \mbox{trade-off} between resource demand and quality of the result.
 It is key in the development of scientific methods to empirically evaluate and compare their performances on practical, relevant benchmarks.